bashrc2/AberMUSH/README.md

-block [word or phrase]             - Adds a word or phrase to the blocklist unblock [word or phrase]           - Removes a word or phrase to the blocklist describe "room description"        - Changes the current room description describe "item" "item description" - Changes the description of an item in the room describe "NPC" "NPC description"   - Changes the description of an NPC in the room shutdown                           - Shuts down the game server
+block [word or phrase]             - Adds a word or phrase to the blocklist unblock [word or phrase]           - Removes a word or phrase to the blocklist describe "room description"        - Changes the current room description describe "tide" "room description" - Changes the room description when tide is out describe "item" "item description" - Changes the description of an item in the room describe "NPC" "NPC description"   - Changes the description of an NPC in the room shutdown                           - Shuts down the game server